Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Evolutionary Strategies for PyTorch Optimization

 \subsection{PIKE-B: Branching Search}

 Our PIKE-B search algorithm is outlined in Algorithm~\ref{alg:mas-branching}.
 We describe this strategy as an evolutionary branching search algorithm because it selects the top-k solutions found in each iteration and duplicates those solutions as seeds across the population size $n$ for the next round.
-This approach emphasizes an exploitative strategy, as the seed selection relies solely on successful prior solutions to guide future exploration.
+This approach emphasizes exploitation, as the seed selection relies solely on the best prior solutions to guide future exploration.
 Specifically, the algorithm operates with a short-term memory library and does not utilize islands, resulting in a 100\% exploit-based framework.
 It is characterized as mutation-only evolution since all seed prompts are derived solely from a single prior solution.
 This makes PIKE-B particularly effective in honing in on promising solutions, leveraging previous successes to drive further optimization.

 In our PIKE-B algorithm, several components of the logical framework are activated to facilitate the optimization of PyTorch models.
 The process begins with the library, which stores the initial model as well as valid solutions generated by the LLM.
 During the seed selection phase, PIKE-B selects the top-k solutions from the library, focusing exclusively on these successful prior solutions to inform the next round of optimization.
 The algorithm relies heavily on the evaluation stage, where generated solutions are compiled, validated, and measured based on defined performance metrics, such as speedup.
 If errors occur, the EFA engages to fix them, demonstrating the framework's support for iterative refinement.
 By leveraging these framework elements, PIKE-B aims for rapid improvements while minimizing exploration of less promising areas, effectively utilizing the structured processes designed for performance enhancement.